Vehicle, occupant discovered in north side pond

 According to a department media release, deputies received a call around 4 p.m.
 Wednesday after a complainant stated he was fishing in the pond, located near the intersection of County Road 300 North and North Webster Street, and observed what appeared to be an algae covered vehicle resting along the bottom.

-Less than an hour later, members of the Howard County Sheriff Dive Team pulled the mud covered vehicle from the pond, and police also located a single occupant inside.
+Less than an hour later, members of the Howard County Sheriff Dive Team pulled the mud covered vehicle from the pond, and police also located a single person inside.

-“Per the sensitive nature of the case and out of respect for the family,” the release state, authorities did not indicate how long the vehicle had been submerged in the water or the identity of the individual inside.
+Police have not yet released the identity of the person found or how long the vehicle had been submerged in the water.

 Police also did not comment on how the vehicle ended up at the bottom of the pond in the first place.